Serves 2-3/lb or 4-6/Kg.

 Smaller pieces are easier to handle, easier to shock cold and easier to store.
 Remember–as long as the seal is not broken on a properly processed and chilled protein, it will keep refrigerated for at least two weeks.
 Once the seal is broken, food safety guidelines suggest that it be consumed within four days.

+A Lipavi C20 container will usually accommodate a whole brisket.
 A full sized roast will not take significantly longer than a 2 Kg roast–usually a matter of a couple of hours or so.
-Sous vide time intervals are almost indifferent to bulk and are mostly dependent on the shortest distance from the surface of the specific protein to its geometric center.
+Sous vide time intervals are almost indifferent to weight/mass and are mostly dependent on the shortest distance from the surface of the specific protein to its geometric center.
 The temperature parameter remains exactly the same, regardless of the size of the roast.

 If you are determined to process a whole corned brisket, extra large sleeves will be required.
 They are available on line.
 Sealing the extra large bags can also present a challenge.
 They are usually sealed twice, at opposing angles.
 First, the empty sleeve is turned at 45 degrees to seal half of the opening on the Foodsaver heat bar.
 The bag is turned and the remaining “half” opening is sealed.
 After loading the whole roast into the large sleeve, the other end of the bag can also be sealed at angles.
 Vacuum is only applied for the last step.

 Anticipating the holiday

-Once you have loaded the corned beef into the appropriate pouch, stage the sealed roast into the sous vide bath.
-Set the timer for 48 hours–but do not use a clock to measure tenderness.
+Once you have loaded the corned beef into the appropriate pouch, stage the sealed roast into the 140F/60C sous vide bath.
+Set the timer for 48 hours–but do not depend on a clock to measure tenderness.
 The corned beef may take as long as 72 hours, depending on the characteristics of the individual animal.
 More on that in a moment.
 If you are planning on serving corned beef on St. Patrick’s day, you should start it no later than the evening of March 14th.